roheen781/North-by-Northeast-Journeys-main/content/english/departures/Walking Tour Meghalaya.md

 ---
 title: "WALKERS TOUR OF MEGHALAYA: Walks in the Clouds | 6 days "
 date: 2018-09-24T14:48:03+06:00
-description : "This Multi-Activity tour takes you to Eastern Arunachal Pradesh on a Cycling, Hiking, Rafting and Nature holiday"
+description : "Walking Tour of Meghalaya.
+A series of day walks across the Khasi and Jaintia hills of Meghalaya"
 bg_image: images/background/departures/walkers-tour-meghalaya.jpg
 image : images/background/departures/walking tour of Meghalaya.jpg
 live_demo :